 In preparing to use Invoice Workflow effectively, finance managers should think about how they want certain types of invoices to be forwarded and how they want the processes in Invoice Workflow to happen.
 In their planning, it also makes sense for them to consider the possible approver roles, including definitions of procuration limits, dimensions a person can approve, for which companies an approver can act, and the automatic sequence of approvers for escalation and forwarding.

 Think Invoice Workflow can help you improve invoice approvals and processing, and save time and expense?
-We’ll be happy to give you a demo and answer any questions.
+Download the buyer's guide below to learn what to look for in an AP Automation solution.